NatePad/SERN-Auth-Template/README.md

 * ✔️ New user registration functionality
 * ✔️ Sign In functionality
 * ✔️ Sign Out functionality
-* ❌ A UserState useContext
+* ✔️ A UserState Context
 * ❌ A ProtectedRoute React component

 ## Description: